LaeticiaW/vue-expense-tracker/README.md

 Notes about the Web App:

-* To test out the Import Expenses feature, there is a sampleImportData.csv file in the vue-expense-tracke-server/database directory.
-It loads records for the month of Apr 2020
+* To test out the Import Expenses feature, there is a sampleImportData.csv file in the vue-expense-tracker-server/database directory.
+It loads records for the month of Apr 2020. (date format MM-DD-YYYY, date position 1, amt position 2, description position 5)
 * When filtering expense data in the app, note that the sample data expense dates are all from Jan to Mar 2020

 ## Vue-Expense-Tracker WebApp Description